A gaseous RICH detector for SiD or ILD: Resolution contributions to the Cherenkov angle measurement

 \subsection{Cherenkov angle focusing and smearing error}

-Running this type of RICH detector at \unit[5]{T} has some consequences: there is a considerable contribution to the Cherenkov angle error due to a magnetic field smearing effect for tracks with momenta below \unit[20]{GeV}.
-Fig.~\ref{fig:helix_trajectory_helix} shows that the Cherenkov cone rotates in 3D as the particle trajectory follows a helix.
-This contributes to the smearing of the image, and it affects the detected points around the Cherenkov azimuth angle $\phi_c$ differently and is generally larger for larger magnetic fields, larger dip angles\footnote{The dip angle is defined relative to the axis transverse to the beam.}, and smaller momenta.
+Running this type of RICH detector at \unit[5]{T} has some consequences: there is a considerable contribution to the Cherenkov angle error due to a magnetic field smearing effect for tracks with momenta below \unit[20]{\GeVc}.
+Fig.~\ref{fig:helix_trajectory} shows that the Cherenkov cone rotates in 3D as the particle trajectory follows a helix.
+This contributes to the smearing of the image, and it affects the detected points around the Cherenkov azimuth angle $\phi_c$ differently and is generally larger for larger magnetic fields $B$, larger dip angles\footnote{The dip angle is defined relative to the axis transverse to the beam.} $\theta_\textrm{dip}$, and smaller momenta $p$.

 In addition, we have an error due to the focusing of the ring.
-Fig.~\ref{fig:helix_trajectory_geometry} also shows the ideal detector geometry for a cylindrical mirror of radius $R$; an ideal detector surface should follow a sphere of radius $R/2$.
+Fig.~\ref{fig:helix_trajectory} also shows the ideal detector geometry for a cylindrical mirror of radius $R$; an ideal detector surface should follow a sphere of radius $R/2$.
 In reality, a real detector geometry does not follow a spherical surface, which means that a portion of the ring is out-of-focus --- this is also clear in Figs.~\ref{fig:proposed_RICH_side} and \ref{fig:proposed_RICH_front}.
 As for the smearing effect, the focusing effect is also dependent on the Cherenkov azimuth angle.
 In the following paragraphs, we will try to estimate both effects.
 The focusing effect can be minimized by detector plane rotations; however, this has to be done by simulating all possible track directions and momenta.
 In this paper, we will assume that the detectors follow the shape of a cylinder, as shown in Figs.~\ref{fig:proposed_RICH_side} and \ref{fig:proposed_RICH_front}, and that each detector is planar (probably $\unit[10]{cm}\times\unit[10]{cm}$).
-Fig.~\ref{fig:ring_distortions} illustrates ring distortions at a dip angle\footnote{The dip angle is defined relative to the axis transverse to the beam.} $\theta_\textrm{dip} = 4^\circ$, $p = \unit[20]{GeV}$, and $B = \unit[5]{T}$ using a \Mathematica code.
-The detector plane was rotated arbitrarily relative to its nominal placement.
+Fig.~\ref{fig:ring_distortions} illustrates ring distortions at $\theta_\textrm{dip} = 4^\circ$, $p = \unit[20]{\GeVc}$, and $B = \unit[5]{T}$ using a \Mathematica code.
+The detector plane was rotated around the perpendicular axis of the nominal detector position.
 The images are ellipses and the out-of-focus portions are changing for different orientations of the planar detector.